 By default, Smart States are only enabled for countries supported by WooCommerce, to maintain compatibility with the WooCommerce checkout.
 If you are using Gravity Forms for data collection that isn’t related to WooCommerce, you will probably want to enable additional countries.

 If you want to list counties / subdivisions in the United Kingdom (England, Scotland, Wales, Northern Ireland) then enable that as well.
-There are two versions of the list of English counties: the ISO standard list, and a common-use list.
+There are two versions of the list of counties in England and Northern Ireland: the ISO standard list, and a common-use list.
 Pick which list suits your application best.